Rachel Baiman – Cycles | Signature Sounds Recordings

 It may well have been two events that marked the beginning of Rachel Baiman’s latest album release Cycles, the birth of a nephew and the loss of a grandmother.
 Birth and death are two highly personal moments in anyone’s life, something most of us are all too familiar with, both of which effectively incorporate polarised emotions, yet in some way, similarly powerful emotions at the same time.
 Born in Chicago, Rachel has been in Nashville since her late teens and has steadily built up a reputation for herself as a fine singer, songwriter, multi-instrumentalist and collaborator.
 Following her 2017 debut solo release Shame, Rachel once again treads boldly with her own songwriting, delivering these songs with a strong and determined focus, notably the opening title song.
 Recorded in Australia, Cycles features ten songs, predominantly originals written either by Rachel herself or co-written with such collaborators as Olivia Hally, Maya de Vitty and Jenee Flennor.
 The album also features a pretty faithful take on the Slaid Cleaves/Rod Picott song “Rust Belt Fields”, one of the album’s highlights.
 Known also for her work with 10 String Symphony, the progressive acoustic duo with fiddle player Christian Sedelmyer, Rachel has steadily developed into a fine solo artist in her own right and demonstrates strength and determination in order to get her message across, with such songs as “Wyoming Wildflowers”, “Hope It Hurts”, “No Good Time for Dying” and another album highlight, “Jokes on Me”.
 With these songs alone, there’s a sense that we have another major talent on the block.

-Rust Belt Fields is included on this week’s Vaults radio show.
+Rust Belt Fields is included on this week’s Northern Sky Vaults Radio Show.

 Light Night 2016 in the Howard Assembly Room (Photo: Tom Arber)